VAlexandersson/StudyBuddy/README.md

 To have agentic behaviour.

-Is driven by multiple different NLP models like text generation, zero-shot classification and reranking.
+Is driven by multiple different NLP model tasks like text generation, zero-shot classification and reranking.